Recruitment & probation

 *University Teachers carrying out these duties should be paid at spinal point 33 and above.

-Pay rates for University Teachers on Grade 6 can be found on the payroll dates page of the HR website.
+Pay rates for University Teachers on Grade 6 can be found on the HR website, under casual pay rates.

 Grade: 7 Teaching and Scholarship